Barack Obama And Malia Attend Arthur Miller’s ‘The Price’ On Broadway [Photos]

 The Obamas are reportedly staying in Washington D.C. after they left the White House so that their youngest daughter Sasha would be able to finish her high school education at the exclusive Sidwell Friends.

-But Malia is set to enter Harvard later in the year after a gap year spent travelling and at an internship.
+But Malia is set to enter Harvard later in the year after a gap year spent traveling and at an internship.
 But she has also found time to have fun with friends.
 She has been sighted on multiple occasions partying with friends.

 [Featured Image by Bruce Gikas/Getty Images]